 The hand-made Phulkari is one of the ancient and distinct art that remains in spite of uncertainty and changing times.

 The Phulkari origin has not been traced.
 Where, Phulkari is mentioned in the famous, Punjabi folklore of Heer Ranjha (a love story) by Warrier Shah.
-Also, this culture has been practiced since the reign of “Maharaja Ranjit Singh”.
+Also, this culture has been practised since the reign of “Maharaja Ranjit Singh”.

 Wearing a "Phulkari", his heavily constructed personality adds humility, grace, ingenuity.

 Phulkari which means "work of flowers" is a rural and auspicious tradition embroidered by Punjabi women.